scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 There may be multiple IP packets in a single SIG frame, and a single IP packet may be split into multiple SIG frames.

 The ingress SIG initiates unidirectional packet flows with the egress SIG simply by sending the corresponding SIG frames.
-There is no peamble.
+There is no handshake.
 The egress SIG, should it accept the traffic, instanciates the necessary resources on-demand to process each flow.
 Each such flow forms an independent sequence of packets (a stream) ordered by an incrementing sequence number.
 Between a given SIG ingress/egress pair, a (session ID, stream ID) pair uniquely identifies a stream.

-To preserve performance, IP packets encapsulated in a single stream SHOULD NOT be re-ordered.
+To preserve performance, IP packets encapsulated in a single stream SHOULD leave the egress SIG in the order in which they entered it.
 To that end:

 - The ingress SIG SHOULD encapsulate IP packets that cannot be proven independent (e.g., with the same  IP 6-tuple) in the same stream.
 - The ingress SIG SHOULD encapsulate IP packets to a given stream in the order in which they were received.